 Mobile sources of air pollution such as personal vehicles, school buses and delivery trucks are major contributors to air pollution in South Carolina.
 Vehicle exhaust contains many pollutants that are linked to asthma and other lung diseases, allergies, heart disease, increased risk of infections and cancer, and other health problems.

 Five minutes of idling wastes enough gas to travel ¾ of a mile and releases many harmful pollutants.
-Just 30 seconds of idling of idling can use more fuel than turning off the engine and restarting it.
+Just 30 seconds of idling can use more fuel than turning off the engine and restarting it.